chromium/chromium/docs/network_traffic_annotations.md

      well.
    * `trigger`: What user action triggered the network request.
 Use a textual description.
 This should be a human readable string.
-   * `data`: What nature of data is being sent.
-This should be a human readable string.
-Any user data and/or PII should be pointed out.
+   * `user_data`: What nature of data is being sent, as enums.
+      Any personally identifiable (PII) data, provided by user or generated by Google, should be pointed out.
+You can include multiple values, and you may want to supplement this with the data field.
+      All available User data enums can be found [here](https://source.chromium.org/chromium/chromium/src/+/main:chrome/browser/privacy/traffic_annotation.proto?q=UserDataType).
+   * `data`: Textual description of data being sent, for things that aren't covered by user_data enum values.
+You can also use this field if more context needs to be provided to describe user_data.
    * `destination`: Target of the network request.
 It can be either the website that user visits and interacts with, a Google service, a request that does not go to network and just fetches a local resource, or other endpoints